kozraf/kozraf/README.md

 The project seamlessly integrates Vagrant and VirtualBox for local VM provisioning and boasts an array of scripts to simplify the setup process.
 A unique aspect of this project is its "wrapper" (setup.bat/setup.sh files) which not only manages Vagrant but also permits the deployment of various
 DevOps components from my associated repositories - such as Jenkins_with_Terrafform / ArgoCD / Grafana & Prometheus etc.
-- [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF): Deploy Jenkins integrated with Terraform on a Kubernetes cluster.
+- [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF): Deploy Jenkins integrated with Terraform on a Kubernetes cluster that also utilises NFS storage.
 - [TFstate_secure](https://github.com/kozraf/TFstate_secure) If you require a Terraform remote backend that utilizes AWS S3 + DynamoDB, look no further!
 All you need is Jenkins with Terraform installed.
 If you don't have one, please check out my [Jenkins with Terraform on Kubernetes](https://github.com/kozraf/Jenkins_with_TF) !
 - [ArgoCD](https://github.com/kozraf/ArgoCD): This repository focuses on facilitating the setup of ArgoCD on a Kubernetes cluster.
 ArgoCD, a declarative, GitOps continuous delivery tool for Kubernetes, empowers users to manage Kubernetes resources with git repositories as the primary source of truth.
 The project offers:
   - **Easy Deployment**: Streamlined setup of ArgoCD.